Online EdD in Teaching and Adult Learning Degree

 Loading Form

-Leadership and research in adult education are the main focus of this doctorate degree in teaching and learning.
-As a doctoral student, you will complete original research projects with a focus on adult education.
+Leadership and research in adult education are the main focus of this doctoral degree.
 This research is conducted with the purpose of uncovering new strategies and theories about adult learning.
-You will then have the opportunity to apply these new ideas with adult learners with the intent of creating positive educational outcomes, such as mentorship, coaching and collaboration.
+You will then have the opportunity to apply these new ideas with adult learners to create positive educational outcomes, such as mentorship, coaching and collaboration.

-Research topics can come from anywhere in the doctorate in teaching and learning degree coursework.
+You’ll have the support and guidance of your dissertation advisor as you select a research topic and develop your research methodologies.
+Research topics can come from anywhere in the adult learning degree coursework.
 For example, you might develop your dissertation research topic as you:

 • Explore practical foundations of education